Orcapt/orca-pip/CONTRIBUTING.md

 - Open an issue for bugs or feature requests
 - Join our Discord for discussions
-- Email support@lexia.ai for other questions
+- Email support@orca.ai for other questions

 ## License

 By contributing, you agree that your contributions will be licensed under the MIT License.

-Thank you for contributing to Lexia SDK! 🚀
+Thank you for contributing to Orca SDK! 🚀